spendnetwork/Project_Cascade/README.md

 The best way to train the matching data is to have a strategy of sorts prior to entering the dedupe phase.
 The best approach I found was to use the 'Unsure' option liberally.
 For example, if the two strings are the same but one is clearly an abbreviated version of the other, hit 'Unsure'.
 Each decision will impact the rest of the training data and therefore the outcome of the matches.
 Dedupe cannot apply context to the data, and so being strict prevents any 'rules' being learnt that make no sense.

 #### 2. Clustering
-Clustering here is important because it will affect how much of the matched data will be copied to unmatched, but closely related private data.
+Clustering here is important because it will affect how much of the matched data will be copied to unmatched, but closely related source data.

 #### 3. Altering the config files
 Once the training has complete, this is where the config files come into play, as we are now attempting to extract the best quality matches factoring in that longer strings can have lower levenshtein ratios and still be good matches compared to shorter strings.